Money

 Home Country Credit/Debit Cards

 If you don’t advise the credit companies about the move beforehand, you run a great risk of having your account locked as a form of protection.
 Please warn the issuing bank BEFORE traveling abroad and be sure to inform them of the duration of your stay.
-Most local stores within Saga will not accept credit cards (usually mom and pop shops will not have a way to process the cards), but larger department stores, clothing stores and the like will offer you two options, payment plan (bun-katsu) or one time (ikkatsu).
+Most local stores within Saga will not accept credit cards, but larger department stores and the like will offer you two options, payment plan (bun-katsu) or one time (ikkatsu).

 While Japanese credit cards have a reputation as being very hard for foreigners to get, there are some that are more “available” than others.
-The card viewed as the “easiest” to obtain is the Rakuten Card, but that being said you may still be denied.
+The card viewed as the “easiest” to obtain is the Rakuten Card.

 It is possible to add Debit Card functionality to the cash card you get with a Post Bank Account

-If you plan to use any international transfer services or just check on your credit/bank balances, you will possibly need your bank account number, your bank’s routing number (ask your bank for this or see their website), and your bank’s address and telephone number.
+If you plan to use any international transfer services or just check on your balances, you will possibly need your bank account number, your bank’s routing number, and your bank’s address and telephone number.

 It is best to check with your home country banks to see if there are any special procedures for sending money home, accessing your money abroad, or other relevant money matters.
 For some banks, internet banking services now require security tokens to facilitate some or all transactions.
 This is a physical piece of hardware from which you receive a code to input on the website.
 If you are planning on using internet banking services, you should check with your local institution as to whether you will require such a token.
 Although it can be posted to you in Japan, this will take some time, so its best to acquire one before you leave if necessary.